Parameter Type: Drinking Water Testing for TTHM'sVolatiles

 What it is and Where it Comes From:

-Chloroform, or trichloromethane, is an organic compound with formula CHCl3.
-It is a colorless, strong-smelling, dense liquid that is produced on a large scale as a precursor to PTFE.
-It is also a precursor to various refrigerants.
-It is one of the four chloromethanes and a trihalomethane.
-It is a powerful anesthetic, euphoriant, anxiolytic and sedative when inhaled or ingested.
-The total global flux of chloroform through the environment is approximately 660000 tons per year, and about 90% of emissions are natural in origin.
-Many kinds of seaweed produce chloroform, and fungi are believed to produce chloroform in soil.
-Abiotic process is also believed to contribute to natural chloroform productions in soils although the mechanism is still unclear.
+Dibromochloromethane is a colorless to yellow, heavy and nonflammable compound with formula CHBr 2Cl.
+It is a trihalomethane.
+The substance has a sweet odor.
+Small quantities of dibromochloromethane are produced in ocean by algae.
+Dibromochloromethane was formerly used as a flame retardant and as an intermediate in chemicals manufacturing.
+Today it is used only as a laboratory reagent.
+Dibromochloromethane is also a disinfection byproduct, formed by the reaction of chlorine with natural organic matter and bromide ions in the raw water supply.
 Drinking water testing gives you several benefits like peace of mind, identifying contaminants in your water, and insight into health concerns.
-Safe Home offers Laboratory drinking water testing kits for Chloroform, allowing you to collect your water sample and ship it directly to our EPA-Certified Laboratory.
-This platform of drinking water testing for Chloroform will give you an accurate level based on the lowest level of a parameter our instruments can detect (Method Detection Level).
+Safe Home offers Laboratory drinking water testing kits for dibromochloromethane, allowing you to collect your water sample and ship it directly to our EPA-Certified Laboratory.
+This platform of drinking water testing for dibromochloromethane will give you an accurate level based on the lowest level of a parameter our instruments can detect (Method Detection Level).
 Safe Home drinking water testing for TTHMs can be used for city and well water supplies.
 Drinking water testing should be done any time you notice a significant change in your water quality.

 Solutions to Contaminant Levels: